sydneyblom/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why would you use class component over function components (removing hooks from the question)?
+- [X] Why would you use class component over function components (removing hooks from the question)?
+If your component needs to maintain state class components can be helpful.
+Since it maintains it own data with state you can pass state from one component to the next.
+This can be useful for example if you want to choose for it to update or not.
-- [ ] Name three lifecycle methods and their purposes.
+- [X] Name three lifecycle methods and their purposes.
+Constructor-
+This passes all the initial data the component needs to render, this includes props.

+Render- The ruction is there to return what your component will render to the screen.
+It is required for class component.
+It spans across multiple phases and it returns the same thing each time it is called.

+componentDidMount-
+This is where the data is loaded.
+It’s where you can load everything you couldn’t without a Dom.
+This is where we set state, which will force a re-render of the component. asynchronous actions like fetching data should be performed here for this reason.
-- [ ] What is the purpose of a custom hook?
+- [X] What is the purpose of a custom hook?
+It allows you to re-use stateful logic throughout your project.
+It helps us keep the code dry and ultimately saves us time but allowing us to share and pick and choose logic we want to share across components
-- [ ] Why is it important to test our apps?
+- [X] Why is it important to test our apps?
+Overall it saves us time to run unit tests during development, it is validating our code is working as it should.
+It can help catch bugs, make sure the code quality is good, if we have to refactor it is a built in safety net.
+Overall it helps us write better code as it checks for bugs or errors along the way.

 ## Project Set Up